jenssegers/laravel-raven/README.md

 [![Build Status](http://img.shields.io/travis/jenssegers/laravel-raven.svg)](https://travis-ci.org/jenssegers/laravel-raven) [![Coverage Status](http://img.shields.io/coveralls/jenssegers/laravel-raven.svg)](https://coveralls.io/r/jenssegers/laravel-raven)

 Sentry (Raven) error monitoring integration for Laravel projects.
 This library will add a listener to Laravel's logging component.
 All Sentry messages will be pushed onto Laravel's queue system, so that they can be processed in the background without slowing down the application.
-Laravel session data will also be sent in the user context.
+Laravel's session data will also be sent in the user context.

 ![rollbar](https://www.getsentry.com/_static/getsentry/images/hero.png)